Clinton-Davis/CapeTowns_Best_Bits/README.md

 The next stage of testing was external testing.
 I sent the code and the webpage into peer-to-peer code testing in Code Institute section on Slack.

 ### Bugs
+The side scroll on burger deployment needs to be sorted out. when you click on the wind icon the map opens up.

 ## Deployment